 What is Great Question?

-• Run surveys, interviews, and tests with built-in tools
+• Run surveys, interviews, and usability tests using built-in research tools

-• Integrate with your calendar, email, and video tools
+• Connect your calendar, email, and video tools to streamline scheduling and communication

-• Store, synthesize, and share insights in a repository
+• Store, synthesize, and share insights in a searchable repository

 Why It Matters